-- Review test dates and decide when your child is going to take the SSAT. - Attend the RCDS Boarding School Fair (odd years) or Secondary School Admissions Guest Speaker (even years). - Continue researching schools.
-Cultivate a list of schools your family would like to consider. - Schedule appointments for interviews.
+- Review test dates and decide when your child is going to take the SSAT. - Attend the RCDS Boarding School Fair - Continue researching schools.
+Cultivate a list of schools your family would like to consider. - Have your student schedule a mock interview with Mr. Horner. - Schedule appointments for interviews.
 While these are considered academically excused absences, do your best to avoid game days and key attendance days such as the Eighth Grade Carnival.
-Be sure to notify Sue Leslie in our Main Office of any scheduled visits. - For local schools, mark the dates of open houses in October, November, and December. - Review test dates for local parochial schools. - Attend Open Houses for local schools. - Monmouth County Career Academies (9/27)
+Be sure to notify Sue Leslie in our Main Office of any scheduled visits. - For local schools, mark the dates of open houses in October, November, and December.